-Most people who lived in the Iroquois nation lived in longhouses.
+September 2016 - Most people who lived in the Iroquois nation lived in longhouses.
 A longhouse is just what it sounds like, a long house, built of thin bendable wood, with branches woven in and out of the joists.
 On the outside, people used slabs of bark to make a waterproof covering.
-The Iroquois built their houses out of wood because the area where they lived (modern New York State and Pennsylvania) was heavily forested, but it didn't have much good building stone, or clay for bricks.
+The Iroquois built their houses out of wood because the area where they lived (modern New York State and Pennsylvania) had a lot of trees, but it didn't have much good building stone, or clay for bricks.
 So wood was the most appropriate choice for the Iroquois.
+Other people who lived in longhouses include the Chinook, the Guarani, and early medieval British people.

 Longhouses were big enough so that a lot of people could live in one longhouse.
 Usually you lived with not just your mom and dad and brothers and sisters, but also with your cousins and aunts, and your grandparents.
 But only the relatives on your mother's side.
 Your relatives on your father's side would live in a different longhouse (but generally nearby).